asiripanich/microsim-disability/README.md

 # add Agent to World
 w$add(a, name = "Agent")
-#> [12:03:16] WARN  dymiumCore w$add: The given `name` will be ignored since the object in x is of a Dymium class object.
+#> [12:09:53] WARN  dymiumCore w$add: The given `name` will be ignored since the object in x is of a Dymium class object.
 The classname of the object will be used as its name.

-# convert the transition matrix to a format that dymiumCore can understand
+# convert the transition matrix model to a format that dymiumCore can understand
 # see https://core.dymium.org/articles/dymium-intro.html#transition
 trans_model <-
   fread("data/tprob.csv") %>%